compile10/DemitriGuitar/README.md

 **Where can I see this?**

-> This website is running on github sites.
-Click on the link in the side to view it.
+> This website is running on github pages.
+Click on the link in the about to view it.

 This website was made using only html, css and bootstrap.